vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

                         then we can't do through first way

             second way - create unique identifier for each todo
+                - because again if we gave two todos with same text
+                - & if we checked one of them & then refresh the page then both also get checked
+                - so that's why , we need unique id for each todo 💡💡💡

         - so we use Math.random() like this const newTodo = {